-- (16) Any other factor the court considers relevant. - {¶40} A trial court may base its decision that a child cannot or should not be placed with either parent within a reasonable time upon the existence of any one of the above factors.
+(16) Any other factor the court considers relevant.

+$\{\P39\}$ A trial court may base its decision that a child cannot or should not be placed with either parent within a reasonable time upon the existence of any one of the above factors.
 The existence of one factor alone will support a finding that the child cannot be placed with either parent within a reasonable time.
-See, e.g., In re West, Athens 05CA4, 2005-Ohio-2978, citing In re William S. (1996), 75 Ohio St.3d 95, 661 N.E.2d 738. - {¶41} In the case at bar, substantial credible and competent evidence supports the trial court's decision to award LCCS permanent custody, and specifically, its findings that awarding LCCS would serve the child's best interests and that the child cannot or should not be placed with either parent within a reasonable time. - {¶42} First, with respect to the child's interactions and interrelationships, the evidence shows that the child loves her mother but does not feel that her mother can care for her.
+See, e.g., In re West, Athens 05CA4, 2005-Ohio-2978, citing In re William S. (1996), 75 Ohio St.3d 95, 661 N.E.2d 738.

+{¶40} In the case at bar, substantial credible and competent evidence supports the trial court's decision to award LCCS permanent custody, and specifically, its findings that awarding LCCS would serve the child's best interests and that the child cannot or should not be placed with either parent within a reasonable time.

+{¶41} First, with respect to the child's interactions and interrelationships, the evidence shows that the child loves her mother but does not feel that her mother can care for her.
 She does not feel safe and secure while in her mother's care.
 The child feels that her father does not love her and she also does not feel safe and secure in his care.
 The child's teacher testified that the child stated she was unhappy while in her father's custody.
 In contrast, the child stated that she likes her foster parent, and the teacher noticed that the child appeared much happier when in the foster parent's care.
 The child interacts well with the foster parent and with the other children in the foster home.

-{¶43} Second, regarding the child's wishes, the child stated that she wants to live with her foster parent and does not want to live with her father.
+{¶42} Second, regarding the child's wishes, the child stated that she wants to live with her foster parent and does not want to live with her father.
 The child stated that she does not think her mother can care for her properly.
 The guardian recommended that the trial court award LCCS permanent custody.

-{¶44} We disagree with the mother that the court should have disregarded the child's wishes due to her age.
-As we noted earlier, the choice between credible witnesses rests with the trial court.
-Furthermore, LCCS presented evidence showing that the child is a mature nine-year old who understood the implications of the permanent custody proceeding.
+{¶43} We disagree with the father that the court improperly based its decision upon the child's "whims."
+LCCS presented evidence showing that the child is a mature nine-year old who understood the implications of the permanent custody proceeding.